 Convert Your Mortgage Into A Zero-Closing Cost Mortgage

-Closing costs are 6% higher as compared to last year and paying for costs can be costly -- especially if you live in high closing cost states such as Hawaii, California or New Jersey.
+Closing costs are 6% higher on an annual basis and that 6% can represent a lot of "real dollars" -- especially if you live in high closing cost states such as Hawaii, California or New Jersey.

 - You can pay your costs with cash at closing